bsdinis/feedback/lessons/06_specificity_change_theory.md

 1. The code is not very efficient, can you please optimize some of it?
 2. I find your code very difficult to understand
-3. There are some lines that do not follow the our coding best practices
+3. There are some lines that do not following our coding best practices

 Even if the previous sentences are well intentioned they can confuse a junior developer For the item number one of our previous list, the junior engineer can start asking themselves these questions,